Turning the page into a new year,

 Heat index

-The average heat index in January is computed to be a sweltering 37°C (98.6°F).
-More preventive actions are needed, risk of heat exhaustion and heat cramps is significant.
-Prolonged activity may trigger heatstroke.
+January's heat index is computed to be a fiery hot 37°C (98.6°F).
+Incorporate special precautions, risk of heat exhaustion and heat cramps is substantial.
+Sustained activity could cause heatstroke.

-It is worth noting that heat index values are gauged for conditions in the shade and light breezes.
-Under direct sunshine, the heat index values might be elevated by 15 Fahrenheit (8 Celsius) degrees.
+Consider that heat index readings are for situations in the shade and light wind.
+Exposure to direct sunlight may make the heat index values climb by 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-January is the least humid month, with an average relative humidity of 63%.
+January is the least humid month in Salto, with an average relative humidity of 63%.

 Rainfall